General FAQs

 How can I participate and be more involved?

-- Travel with us to install a solar or improved cookstoves!
+- Travel with us to install solar systems

 Your donation to GRID Alternatives' International Program helps us keep our project costs low so we can bring electricity to more communities.
 Please contact us at international@gridalternatives.org.